M00setheM1ghty/project-1-bar/README.md

 Thank you Lauren!

 The following CSS to hide the scrollbar was taken from the web.
-Unfortunately I cannot find the page it was taken from anymore.
+Unfortunately I cannot find the forum it was taken from anymore.
 ```
 /* Hide scrollbar for Chrome, Safari and Opera */
 body::-webkit-scrollbar {